 The Drexel University may assess a late fee of 1% on any charge that remains unpaid after a due date, as specified by your billing statement (eBill).
 Students should be sure to pay all bills on time to avoid late fees.
-If you have questions regarding late fee(s) that have been assessed to your account, please contact the law school's financial aid office directly at 215.895.1044 for more information about this process.
+However, a situation may arise in which a student is not able to make a timely payment, either due to personal circumstances or because of some institutional delay.
+Students may request to have a late fee removed by submitting a Late Fee Dispute to Drexel Central.
+While the matter is being reviewed, students should still pay any undisputed portion of their bill.
+Contact the law school's financial aid office directly at 215.895.1044 for more information about this process.